kkomelin/sui-dapp-starter/README.md

 ## Improvements (over the official starter template)

-- [x] Implemented a monorepo structure with pnpm workspaces
+- [x] Implemented a monorepo architecture with pnpm workspaces
 - [ ] ...